Kentucky Colored Fairs

 - In 1870, the first colored fair for Simpson and Logan Counties was held.
 The fair did well for three years, netting $3,000 in 1870, then profits fell off.
 The fair had been organized by the Agriculture and Mechanical Association in Simpson and Logan Counties.

 Two of the founders of the organization were Elijah P. Marrs and his brother H. C. Marrs.
 The project was started with $750 the brothers raised by selling 50 subscriptions (stock) that went for $15 each.
-H. C. Marrs was president; E. P. Marrs, secretary; and James Flint and James Tyree secured the property for the fair.
-The men purchased 42 acres for $4,200.
+H. C. Marrs was president and E. P. Marrs, secretary; James Flint and James Tyree secured the property for the fair, purchasing 42 acres for $4,200.